 A delightful property, completely restored in the last ten years, keeping as much of its original charm as was possible, including chestnut doors and beams, bespoke double glazed doors and windows, new bathrooms, flooring plumbing and electrics, ring beamed roofs and insulation.
-The property is ready to move into, full of charm and with a peacful energy.
-The lower ground is set up with the entrance door leading in from a shady seating area of the garden to the long sitting/dining room with its chestnut beams painstakingly restored to their orginal beauty, a wood burning stove for the winter nights, with its flue passing through the large double bedroom behind making the most of the heat.
-There is also a second bedroom, currently used as a study, a full bathrooom and a traditional style Alpujarran kitchen with range and polished granite work surfaces, there is a separate utility area with sink and washing machine, etc.
+The property is ready to move into, full of charm and with a peaceful energy.
+The lower ground is set up with the entrance door leading in from a shady seating area of the garden to the long sitting/dining room with its chestnut beams painstakingly restored to their original beauty, a wood burning stove for the winter nights, with its flue passing through the large double bedroom behind making the most of the heat.
+There is also a second bedroom, currently used as a study, a full bathroom and a traditional style Alpujarran kitchen with range and polished granite work surfaces, there is a separate utility area with sink and washing machine, etc.

 The top of the cortijo has a separate apartment, ideal for guests or extended family or holiday lets.
-The entrance door leads into the tradional style kitchen/sitting room with its beamed ceiling, again restored to their natural beauty, from which there is access to the two double bedrooms and the bathroom.
+The entrance door leads into the traditional style kitchen/sitting room with its beamed ceiling, again restored to their natural beauty, from which there is access to the two double bedrooms and the bathroom.

 Additionally, there is a stable, wood store, bodega and workshop.

 Outside, the gardens contain olives, fruit trees, figs, flowering shrubs and grape vines.
 In addition, the cortijo benefits from several flat, irrigated fields currently used for vegetables, fruit and olive trees.
 Beyond, the finca includes large areas of mountainous land which the current owners have set aside for nature but which also provide an income from almonds and figs.